To receive the Certificate in Business and Transactional Law, a candidate must complete the following:

 Not all of these courses are regularly offered.
 The program coordinator may designate or approve other courses if such courses have a substantial focus on business and transactional law.

 To satisfy the financial literacy requirement, a course must include specific attention to the principal financial statements used in business (balance sheet, cash flow statement and income statement – what they show, how they work, and what lawyers can learn from them) and the related vocabulary, as well as the fundamentals and related vocabulary of business financing and capital structure.
 The program coordinator may waive the financial literacy requirement upon demonstration to the program coordinator’s satisfaction that the student has achieved financial literacy through his or her prior educational or professional experience.

 The required courses must be taken on a graded basis.
 Electives taken from the list above (if taken towards the Certificate) must also be taken on a graded basis.
 Electives taken from the list above that are not being counted toward the nine credits may be taken on a pass-fail basis in accordance with the Student Handbook.

-The certificate includes an experiential learning component that can be satisfied in one of three ways:
+The certificate includes an experiential learning component that can be satisfied in one of two ways.
+Either:

-- The candidate may complete this requirement by working at a pre-approved job during law school (at least 150 working hours) focused on business and transactional law.
-Academic credit is not given for work at a job under this option.
+- Or, the candidate may complete this requirement by working at a pre-approved job during law school (at least 150 working hours) focused on business and transactional law issues.
+It is expected that the job will involve attending meetings, regular attendance in an office, supervision and feedback.
+(Academic credit is not given for work at a job under this option.)